Toggle: English / Spanish

 - Newborn to puberty: 3 to 13 mm/hr

-Although it can help diagnose some illnesses, an abnormal ESR does not prove that you have a certain condition.
+An abnormal ESR may help with a diagnosis, but it does not prove that you have a certain condition.
 Other tests are almost always needed.

 An increased ESR rate may be due to:

 The immune system helps protect the body against harmful substances.
-In autoimmune disorder is a condition that occurs when the immune system mistakenly attacks and destroys healthy body tissue.
+An autoimmune disorder is when the immune system mistakenly attacks and destroys healthy body tissue.
 ESR is often higher than normal in people with an autoimmune disorder.